-Vietnamese journalist Nguyen Phouc Trung Bao was arrested by police on April 20, 2021, as part of a police investigation into anti-state charges against the independent Bao Sach (Clean Newspaper) Facebook-based news outlet.
+Vietnamese journalist Nguyen Phouc Trung Bao was arrested by police on April 20, 2021, as part of an investigation into anti-state charges against the independent Bao Sach (Clean Newspaper) Facebook-based news outlet.
 Bao is serving a two-year sentence on an anti-state conviction for his journalism.

-On October 28, 2021, a Can Tho court convicted Bao and four other journalists from the Bao Sach (Clean Newspaper) news outlet under Article 331 of the penal code, which criminalizes “abusing democratic rights and freedoms to infringe upon the interests of the state,” according to news reports.
+On October 28, 2021, a Can Tho court convicted Bao and four other journalists from Bao Sach under Article 331 of the penal code, which criminalizes “abusing democratic rights and freedoms to infringe upon the interests of the state,” according to news reports.

-Bao and the other journalists, Truong Chau Huu Danh, Doan Kien Giang, Le The Thang, and Nguyen Thanh Nha, worked for Bao Sach, a Facebook-based independent outlet that the court ruled published distorted information and defamed the government, according to those reports and CPJ’s coverage.
+The court ruled that Bao and the other journalists, Truong Chau Huu Danh, Doan Kien Giang, Le The Thang, and Nguyen Thanh Nha, published distorted information and defamed the government, according to those reports and CPJ’s coverage.

 Bao Sach, which was deactivated after Danh’s arrest in December 2020, had more than 100,000 followers, as CPJ documented at the time.
 The outlet, which covered corruption and other topics, had recently published stories on protests over alleged illegal toll collectors on local highway systems and posted images of government officials arrested over their suspected involvement in such a scheme, according to news reports and CPJ documentation.